 His performance Border Brujo was awarded the Prix de la Parole at the International Theatre Festival of the Americas (Montreal), and the 1989 New York Bessie.
-The film version of Border Brujo made in collaboration with Isaac Artenstein premiered at the Film Festival of San Juan (Puerto Rico), and later on was awarded first prize in the 1991 National Latino Film and Video Festival (New York) and first prize in the category of performance film at the Cine-Festival (San Antonio).
-He has also appeared on the films In The Pursuit of Happiness by Louis Malle, Mi Otro Yo by Philip and Amy Brookman, and Seeing is Believing by Lynn Hershman.
+The film version of Border Brujo, made in collaboration with Isaac Artenstein, premiered at the Film Festival of San Juan (Puerto Rico), and was later awarded first prize in the 1991 National Latino Film and Video Festival (New York), and first prize in the category of performance film at the Cine-Festival (San Antonio).
+He has also appeared in the films In The Pursuit of Happiness, by Louis Malle, Mi Otro Yo, by Philip and Amy Brookman, and Seeing is Believing by Lynn Hershman.

-A collection of his writings was recently published by Graywolf Press under the title Warrior For Gringostrioka.
+A collection of his writings was published by Graywolf Press under the title Warrior For Gringostroika (1993).

 2004, 12:20 minutes, colour, English/Spanish

 2001, 27:30 minutes, colour, English/Spanish